Insurance-approved rebuild specialists restoring homes after mitigation is complete.

 Select the type of damage below to see how reconstruction works for your situation.

-We provide reconstruction services across Maine & New Hampshire, including:
+We provide reconstruction services across Maine and New Hampshire, rebuilding properties after water, fire, and structural damage.

 Reconstruction is not just rebuilding.
 It is restoring how a home functions every day.

-If your home is still incomplete after damage and cleanup, reconstruction is the next step.
+If your property is still incomplete after damage and mitigation, reconstruction is the next step.

-Delaying reconstruction can lead to further structural damage and higher repair costs.
+Delaying reconstruction increases structural damage and total repair cost.

 After mitigation removes damaged materials, reconstruction is required to rebuild the structure and restore normal living conditions.